2001–02 AEK Athens F.C. season: Overview

 In the Cup, AEK initially qualified by playing in a group with Panserraikos, Egaleo, and Nafpaktiakos Asteras.
-After an easy qualification over Agios Nikolaos, the next obstacle was Kilkisiakos and an even easier victory for the yellow-blacks.
+After an easy qualification over Agios Nikolaos, their next opponent were Kilkisiakos with the yellow-blacks achieving an even easier qualification.
 In the quarter-finals, AEK faced PAOK.
-In the first leg in Nikos Goumas Stadium, AEK prevailed with 2–1.
-The rematch of Toumba Stadium seemed difficult, but in the end it turned out to be a "strawl" with AEK winning with 0–4.
-In the semi-finals, AEK was drawn against Skoda Xanthi.
-The first match in the Xanthi ended with 0–0 and AEK showed the absolute favorite for the rematch.
-In the end, the Xanthi team proved to be "tougher", the match ended 0–0 and went to extra time.
-There, however, a goal by Ilija Ivić in the 106th minute gave AEK the qualification for the final, where Olympiacos were waiting for them.
-The Cup final took place a week after the "championship final" and beyond its given importance, it was AEK's opportunity for a revenge.
+In the first leg of Nikos Goumas Stadium, AEK prevailed with 2–1, while in the second leg of Toumba Stadium seemed difficult, but in the end it turned out to be a "strawl" as the yellow-blacks won by 0–4.
+In the semi-finals, AEK were drawn against Skoda Xanthi.
+The first match at Xanthi ended with 0–0 and AEK seemed as the favorite for the rematch.
+In the end, the Xanthi team proved to be "tougher", the match ended 0–0 and went to extra-time.
+There, however, a goal by Ilija Ivić in the 106th minute gave AEK the qualification for the final, against Olympiacos.
+The cup final took place a week after the "championship final" and beyond its given importance, it was AEK's opportunity for a revenge.
 The match was very strong from the start and despite the chances, the first-half ended 0–0.
-In the 51st minute, Nikolaidis won a penalty for AEK.
-Tsiartas executed it, the ball hit the two posts, reached Nikolaidis who shot, and after going against the body of Konstantinidis, ended up in the net.
-Olympiacos then pushed for the equalizer and finally succeeded in the 70th minute with a header by Giovanni, who was sent off 9 minutes later for an unsportsmanlike hit on Konstantinidis.
-In the 81st minute, Ilija Ivić entered the match and 2 minutes later, after a foul by Tsiartas he scored the winning goal with a header and AEK won the title.
+In the 51st minute, Nikolaidis won a penalty, Tsiartas executed it, the ball hit the two posts, reached Nikolaidis who shot, and after going against the body of Konstantinidis, ended up in the net.
+Olympiacos then pushed for the equalizer and eventually succeeded at the 70th minute with a header by Giovanni, who was sent-off 9 minutes later for an unsportsmanlike hit on Konstantinidis.
+At the 81st minute, Ivić entered the match and 2 minutes later, after a foul by Tsiartas, he scored the winning goal with a header and AEK won the title.

-The top scorer of the season for the "two-headed" in the championship was Nikolaidis with 17 goals, while Tsiartas scored 16 goals.
-The presence of the amazing Gamarra in defense was also noteworthy.
+The top scorer of the season for the yellow-blacks in the championship was Nikolaidis with 17 goals, while Tsiartas also scored 16 goals.
+The presence of Gamarra in defense was also noteworthy.